wiredtiger/testy/README.md

   fab -H user@host snapshot-failures --list
   ```

-- The `snapshot-failures --get [--dest]` the get command downloads the specified failure file from the remote machine locally.
-You can optionally specify a destination through `--dest` to download the file to and optionally rename the file, otherwise it will default to the current working directory with the original file name.
+- The `snapshot-failures --get [--dest]` command downloads the specified failure file from the remote machine locally.
+You can optionally specify a destination through `--dest` to download the file to a specific location and optionally rename the file.
+By default it downloads to the current working directory with the original file name.

   ```
-  fab -H user@host snapshot-failures --get=<snapshot.txt> [--dest=/local/path/{optional-filename.txt}]
+  fab -H user@host snapshot-failures --get=<snapshot.txt> [--dest=/path/to/file]
   ```

 - The `snapshot-failures --show ` command prints the specified failure file in the terminal.